 How this website was tested

-This website was last tested on 15th October 2019.
-The test was carried out by Margaret Rose, Clerk to Walkington Parish Council, guidance on the .GOV website in conducting a basic accessibility check was followed and the following pages from this website was tested to meet the stated criteria.
+This website was last tested on 30 September 2022.
+The test was carried out by M Rose, Clerk to the Parish Council, guidance on the .GOV website in conducting a basic accessibility check was followed.